F-V-Younesi/Arabic-Emotion-Recognition/README.md

    * [requirements](./API)
    * [app.py](./API)

-As shown above, the directory with files and folders with same names must be created.
+As shown above, you must create a directory named "emo_rec" with files and folders with same above names in your working directory. take attention: don't change directory(cd) to "emo_rec".

 ## For Inference: